phetsims/phet-info/doc/typescript-quick-start.md

 Congratulations!
 Now the repo is TypeScript-capable.
 You can commit these changes if you wish.

-### Experiment with your new TypeScript repo
-1. Compile the source and its dependencies via `grunt output-js-project`.
-This compiles the sim and its dependencies to chipper/dist/.
-It uses "Project References" (`tsc --build`) to trace the dependencies.
-The compiler is also configured for incremental compilation.
-This means subsequent compiles will be much faster than the first compile.
-2. Open the sim in the browser via phetmarks.
-3. Rename one of the files to *.ts and add code like `const x:number=7; console.log(x);` .
-4. Compile via `grunt output-js-project` and run it in the browser.
-Did it print `7`?
-5. Try creating a type error like `const x:string=7` and see what happens.

 ### Transpile TypeScript
 * Change directory to the build tools: `cd chipper/`
 * Run the TypeScript transpiler: `node js/scripts/transpile.js --watch` which starts a process that will auto-transpile when files change.
 * If you prefer to experiment with using WebStorm/IDEA File Watchers, please see https://github.com/phetsims/phet-info/blob/master/doc/typescript-webstorm-file-watcher.md

-### Process Changes
-1. TypeScript sims need to be compiled using `grunt output-js-project` before generating their PhET-iO API using `grunt generate-phet-io-api`.
-2. New sims need to be tracked in `chipper/tsconfig/all/tsconfig.json`.
+### Experiment with your new TypeScript repo
+1. Open the sim in the browser via phetmarks.
+2. Rename one of the files to *.ts and add code like `const x:number=7; console.log(x);` .
+3. Transpile following the instructions above and run it in the browser.
+Did it print `7`?
+4. Try creating a type error like `const x:string=7` and see what happens.

 ### Porting from JavaScript
 1. I have found it efficient to convert a single file (or a small batch of related files) at a time.
 Rename the file